 What if you have to skip the tip?

-During the winter holidays, many Americans express gratitude for those who’ve provided a service for them year round.
+During the winter holidays, many Americans express appreciation for those who’ve provided a service for them year round.

 Cash or gift cards work for most holiday tipping, but if you know the person well, or want to give them a token of your appreciation, a small gift is fine too.